mobb-dev/action/README.md

-# Mobb analyze GitHub action
+# Mobb GitHub action

-This action posts the current PR code and a SAST report to Mobb security analysis and prints the URL of the fix report to the workflow log.
+This action posts the code and a SAST report to the Mobb vulnerability analysis engine and links the URL of the fix report to the PR.
 If you are using this on a private repo then the Mobb user the API key belongs to must have access to the repo and must approve github access for the user on the Mobb platform beforehand.

 ## Inputs